Point of Sale

 By Dana Krook

-While customers argue over whether a 10%, 15%, or 18% tip is standard, you’re probably having conversations about tipped minimum wage: whether it’s going up in your region, the tip credit, and how rising labor costs will affect your bottom line.
+While customers argue over whether a 15%, 18%, or 20% tip is standard, you’re probably having conversations about tipped minimum wage: whether it’s going up in your region, the tip credit, and how rising labor costs will affect your bottom line.

 And it’s not just the minimum wage debate you should be paying attention to.
-You should also be keeping an eye on changes to the tipped minimum wage – which could be eventually eliminated by 2027.
+You should also be keeping an eye on changes to the tipped minimum wage for servers – which could be eventually eliminated by 2027.

 Currently, the U.S. federal government requires that tipped employees are paid at least $2.13 per hour in direct wages, as long as this amount equals the federal hourly minimum wage when combined with tips.
 If the employer’s direct wages of $2.13 per hour plus the employee’s tips do not equal the federal minimum hourly wage, the employer must make up the difference.

 While this may seem fairly straightforward, it’s important to note that many states require higher direct hourly wages for tipped employees.
-And that’s where things get tricky because there are frequent changes to the tipped minimum wage in different parts of the country.
+And that’s where things get tricky, because there are frequent changes to the tipped minimum wage in different parts of the country.

 That’s why you need to know what’s happening now with tipped minimum wage, what could happen in the future, and how to keep your doors open no matter what changes come your way.